ld32/HTSbauer/Readme.md

 git clone https://github.com/LuisSoares/HTS.git
 And then copy the Bauer Center Raw file to the HTS directory.

-Update July 2016, the fastest way is now to use the sabre branch of the git repository, using git clone -b sabre https://github.com/LuisSoares/HTS.git
+Update July 2016, the fastest way is now to use the sabre branch of the git repository, using git clone -b sabre https://github.com/LuisSoares/HTS.git (this branch seems stable so it will probably be merged with master soon)

 Sugestion: Personal folders in orchestra are restricted to 100GB, at one point the analysis will need more than 30GB so it is better that you run the analysis in a folder in the temporary /n/scratch2 filesystem where you have several terabytes available (beware that scratch is only temporary!).